kleenkanteen/kleenkanteen/README.md

     <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px" />
   </h1>
   <p>
     I'm Sabih.
 I have ideas and try to (painstakingly) bring them to life.
 The ability to create impact and the creativity of programming is what excites me.
-To learn more about me, check out this <a href="https://github.com/kleenkanteen/about-me-in-5-minutes">5 minute article I wrote about myself.</a>
+To learn more about me, check out this <a target="_blank" href="www.sabih.me/posts/about-me-in-5-minutes/">5 minute article I wrote about myself.</a>
   </p>
   <h2>What I'm up to now</h2>
     <div align="left">